 “The road to a CFO role can often require a large degree of passion, perseverance, and luck,” he said.
 “Treat every day like it’s an extra day of rehearsal.”

-Here are a handful of other tips from Wall and Brundage that controllers should consider while cruising along the highway to CFO:
+Here are a handful of other tips from Wall, Brundage, and Schnaufer that controllers should consider while cruising along the highway to CFO:

 1. Ask for advice.
 “People are generally kindhearted, so they will be happy to give you advice,” Wall said.
 “You just need to ask for it.”